 What is a Credit Chargeback?

 A credit card chargeback, by definition, is a process whereby a customer disputes a charge on their credit card and gets their money refunded by their bank or credit card company.
 Originally, this process was designed to protect the customer.

 Chargebacks protect all credit card users from fraud and illicit activity on credit cards.
 In fact, it’s what makes credit cards more secure.
-If your credit card is ever used without your permission, your bank or credit card company will refund you the money.
+If your credit card is used without permission, then your money will be refunded by the credit card company.

 Chargebacks also protect credit card users from unscrupulous businesses.
 If a company sells a product, fails to deliver it, refuses to take back a defective item or otherwise acts in bad faith, chargebacks give customers an option — they don’t have to lose money or take a business to court to get their funds back.

 In a chargeback, the credit card customer does not visit the store or business to dispute the charge.
 Instead, the bank or credit card company begins the dispute process, and the business that sold the product or service the customer is disputing will have 12 business days to offer evidence that they provided the product or service.
 This evidence usually involves the signed sales receipt.
 If the business can’t supply the sales receipt, the credit card company debits the amount of the purchase from the company’s account and charges the business a penalty.
 The money goes back to the customer.

 The business who provided the service or product being disputed is given a number that explains why there’s a dispute.
 The customer may claim that they did not make the purchase, the amount was incorrect, and they did not receive a refund or another issue occurred.

 Businesses have a chance to dispute the reason for a chargeback.
 The credit card company mediates the dispute process.
 There’s a lot at stake for the company.
 If they lose the dispute process, they lose the money they made with the transaction.
 Also, if they acquire too many chargebacks, then credit card providers will charge them ever-higher fees.